 2010 Monteverro Chardonnay (Toscana, $125)

 First things first, this is an overpriced wine.
 But it’s also a very, very, very good wine, with an off-the-chart quality level.
 The britches are just about bursting on this beauty, all 14.5% abv and showing every little ol’ percent of it.
 A rainy vintage for these guys, who have their Chard on clay and limestone soils in Maremma.
 For a while cluster pressed wine, this is as rich as rich can be, courtesy of batonnage and lees aging and a bit of concrete egg fermentation along with 14 months in French oak (30% new; is all of that as boring to read as it is to type?).
 Hay, peaches, marzipan, nuts, citrus, earth, and hefty power.
 The finish is linger and astringent, like a coworker that you argued with all the time but totally hooked up with after the company holiday parties because you had undeniable physical chemistry.
-Back when you were single, I mean.

 2010 Monteverro Toscana Red (Toscana, $175)

-Shut up, I told you we were going big already.
+Shut up, I told you I was going big already.
 The PMF held up to this big boy, but only just… It’s 15% abv, but like El Debarge, it wears it well.
 A Bordeaux style blend of Cabernet Sauvignon, Cabernet Franc, Merlot and Petit Verdot, all inky dark, busting out generously with broad dark fruits, leather, pepper, cedar, nutmeg, and lip-smakingly powerful structure.
 There’s verve here, too, to stand up to the booze.
 Some earthy funk is thrown in for good measure.
 I got the feeling that it didn’t much care if you liked it, but once it settles down it gets to chatting amicably with us lesser sorts, a bit like Robert, The Earl of Grantham at dinner, if he secretly knew martial arts and could kick everyone’s ass.
 Well, it made sense at the time, anyway.

 2010 Weinlaubenhof Alois Kracher Cuvee Beerenauslese (Neusiedlersee, Austria, $35, 375 ml)